-If you’re a Raspberry Pi fan, you’re certainly not afraid to dive deep into your computer hardware and software.
-This is a good thing, especially when it comes to installing a VPN application on your Raspberry Pi.
-As you would imagine, this process isn’t the simplest thing to go through – but it’s highly rewarding and has plenty of practical benefits.
-So, let’s talk about how to set up a VPN on Raspberry Pi in 2020.
+If you’re a Raspberry Pi fan, you’re certainly not afraid to dive deep into your computer’s hardware and software.
+That is a good thing, especially since we’re going to teach you how to set up a VPN on a Raspberry Pi device in 2021.

 Before we start, we have a few useful pointers that you need to keep in mind.
 First of all, VPNs have different installation methods when it comes to their Raspberry Pi support.
-It is why we’ve decided to focus on ExpressVPN to provide you with an easy-to-follow tutorial.
+That’s the reason why we’ve decided to focus on ExpressVPN in this article to provide you with an easy-to-follow tutorial.

-Based on our extensive testing of dozens of VPNs so far, we concluded that you wouldn’t find a better option than ExpressVPN.
+Based on our extensive testing of more than sixty VPNs so far, we conclude that you won’t find a better option than ExpressVPN.
 This is especially applicable to Raspberry Pi owners, as this VPN supports your device in the best way possible.
-It also works with numerous different flavors of Linux, so you’ll have plenty of freedom to optimize the installation process and make sure this VPN runs well on your device.

-So, these are the steps to set up and configure a VPN on Raspberry Pi in 2020.
+Let’s get started with this procedure, shall we?
+These are the steps to install and configure a VPN on Raspberry Pi in 2021.

 - Step #1: Check the Required Equipment